Egyptian lawyer held for wearing yellow vest as sales restricted: activist

 The yellow safety vests have been the trademark of French demonstrators whose violent weekend protests since Nov.
 17 forced President Emmanuel Macron to cancel planned fuel tax increases and grant wage rises for the poor.

-Alexandria’s public prosecutor ordered the detention of lawyer Mohamed Ramadan after he published a picture of himself sporting a yellow vest in solidarity with the French protesters, said Mahienour El Masry, a rights activist in the city.
+Alexandria’s public prosecutor ordered the detention of rights lawyer Mohamed Ramadan after the publication of a picture of him sporting a yellow vest in solidarity with the French protesters, said Mahienour El Masry, an activist in the city.

 Authorities considered the photo an incitement to hold similar protests, she said, adding that Ramadan was also accused of charges including “spreading false news” and “spreading the ideology of a terrorist group”.

+Two security sources said Ramadan had been found in possession of eight such vests.
 The Alexandria prosecutor’s office did not immediately respond to a request for comment.

 In downtown Cairo traders said they had been stopped from selling the vests to walk-in customers.